Skip navigation

 Referral to Complaints Director

-51.1(1) The competence committee, registration committee or registrar must make a referral to the complaints director if, on the basis of information obtained from a practice visit or continuing competence program, the competence committee, registration committee or registrar is of the opinion that a regulated member has intentionally provided false or misleading information under this Part.
+51.1(1) The competence committee, registration committee or registrar must make a referral to the complaints director if, on the basis of information obtained from a continuing competence program, the competence committee, registration committee or registrar is of the opinion that a regulated member has intentionally provided false or misleading information under this Part.

 (a) the regulated member displays a lack of competence in the provision of professional services that has not been remedied by participating in the continuing competence program,